MrTortoise/DangerZone/README.md

 Game for 2 or more people

 ## Object of the game
-- Reduce the opponents Health to 0 Whilst keeping you rown above 0
+- Reduce the opponents Health to 0 Whilst keeping your own above 0
 - The winner is the last player with any health.

 - Players draw 3 characters.